huyqle3/b3/README.md

 + LeapMotion Driver: [https://www.leapmotion.com/setup](https://www.leapmotion.com/setup )

 ### Device Support and Drivers
 The latest Oculus Rift runtimes 0.7.0.0-beta and above do not currently work with laptops unfortunately.
-And don't use Windows 10 with Oculus Rift runtimes, 0.6.0.1 and below.
-The library requires the Oculus Rift infrared camera.
+Don't use Windows 10 with Oculus Rift runtimes, 0.6.0.1 and below, because those runtime versions are old.

-My configurations are:
+I used my laptop to run the library.
+Here are the software versions that I used:
 ```
 Oculus Runtime: 0.5.0.1-beta
 Leap Motion: 2.3.1